-These are a humbucker sized P90 which come as a set or as individual pickups for a choice of the bridge and/or neck pickup.
+These are a humbucker sized P90. which come as a set, bridge & neck. or as individual pickups for a choice of the bridge and/or neck.

 With the Duncan phat cat pickups, absolutely no modifications have to be made to the guitar.

-We like to think of P90 pickups as the perfect combination between single coils and humbuckers.
+We like to think of them as the perfect combination between single coils and humbuckers.
 It takes the best of both worlds from each pickup and blends it into one perfectly sounding rock machine.

 The phat cats will be able to deliver the output and sustain of a humbucker whilst maintaining the articulated, defined and clear sound of single coils without the compressed sound generally associated with humbuckers.